Pedro-MC/QtDebugUtils/README.md

 ## Examples

 Each class has a corresponding .md file that has some basic documentation and examples.
-The classs' header files have the API documented.
+The class' header files have the API documented.
 The unit tests can also server as (somewhat convuluted) examples on how to use the classes.

 ## Building